lenra-io/docs/src/markdown/getting-started/install.md

     </details>

-    Download the latest binary, unpack it where you want and update your $PATH environment variable to use it.
+    Download the latest binary, save it where you want and update your $PATH environment variable to use it as `lenra` (or `lenra.exe` for Windows).

     For unix based system users, you can use the next command to add it to your $PATH temporarily: